luvit/luvi/README.md

 ## Building from Source

+[Prebuilt binaries][] are kept for most platforms including Windows, OSX, Linux x64 and Linux for Raspberry Pi.

-If you want to not wait for pre-built binaries and dive right in, building on Linux or OSX is pretty simple.
+If you want to not wait for pre-built binaries and dive right in, building is based on CMake and is pretty simple.

 First clone this repo recursively.